-- 1. The competent authority of the Member State where the third-country firm has established or intends to establish its branch shall only grant authorisation when the following conditions are met: - (a) the competent authority is satisfied that the conditions under Article 41 are fulfilled; - (b) the competent authority is satisfied that the branch of the third-country firm will be able to comply with the provisions under paragraph 2;
+- 1. The competent authority of the Member State where the third-country firm has established or intends to establish its branch shall only grant authorisation when the competent authority is satisfied that: - (a) the conditions under Article 39 are fulfilled; and - (b) the branch of the third-country firm will be able to comply with the provisions referred to in paragraph 2.